SFPC/sfpc.github.io/codesocieties2020.md

 - [Social Network Paintings with Melanie Hoff & Dan Taeyoung](https://medium.com/sfpc/social-network-paintings-210816b51cde)
 - [Code Societies Summer 2018: Student Showcase](https://medium.com/sfpc/code-societies-2018-student-showcase-df35e9c95b71)

+**Student Quotes**

+“This experience was comparable to reading a book that jars me ideologically, changes my conception of possibility, and gives me a new framework for approaching the experience of being a person with a body in a place.” - Mimi Doan after FlucT’s class during Code Societies 2019

+“For me Code Societies was an entanglement of ideas, movement and metaphor […] we listened to each other, moved our bodies through space, and shared with each other ways of seeing the world and ourselves.” - Emma Rae Norton from their project, A collaborative Archive of Code Societies Ephemera, 2019

 ### What will happen in these three weeks?
 Classes are held in the evenings Monday-Friday from 6:30-9:30pm with a day off on Martin Luther King Day January 21st.
 SFPC space will be open for students on weekdays between 3:30pm-6pm.
 The session will culminate in a party on the evening of Saturday January 25th, where students can invite their friends and present their projects and reflections.